TimGrt/Workshop-Environment/README.md

 The playbook will do the following steps:

 1. Install Podman (if necessary).
-2. Pull a Docker image and start as many containers as are defined in the inventory.
+2. Pull a Container image and start as many containers as are defined in the inventory.
 3. Deploy the *Workshop inventory* (not the same as is used by this playbook!) to `~/lab_inventory/hosts`.
 4. Add a block with SSH config to access the managed nodes to `~/.ssh/config`.
 5. Deploy the Ansible configuration for the Workshop to `~/.ansible.cfg`.